rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 Suppose an anonymous user is identified with a `userid` and then logs out of their account.
 You can then `identify("", {isLoggedIn: false})` and the user will continue to be identified by their `anonymousId` for future events.

-### Identifying New Users
+### Identifying new users

-To identify new users in scenarios like new logins, you can take one of the following approaches:
+To identify new users in scenarios like new logins, you can take one of the following two approaches:

 - Call the `identify` API with a new `userid`.
 RudderStack will reset all the cookies related to the user associated with the `userid` and `traits` and update them with the new values provided by you.